NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Multi-Level KD Framework for NEFT-Compact

 \subsubsection{Reconstruction Alignment (RA)}

 RA aligns the final reconstruction outputs of the teacher and student networks to accelerate convergence and enhance stability.
 Instead of relying solely on the ground-truth CSI, the student benefits from the teacher’s refined reconstructions, which serve as achievable intermediate targets given the student’s limited capacity.
 This alignment bridges the performance gap by providing stable supervision throughout training.
+The RA loss is defined as